 Besides proper clothing and training for the operators who have to work in temperatures as low as -30°C, fully enclosed cabins with heaters are also available.
 These will keep them warm and healthy, helping them to stay productive throughout the shift.
 In combination with the lithium-ion battery with heater, the truck can also be charged within the cold store area during breaks.
 Offering high efficiency, while eliminating the need for battery exchange and condensation problems.

 Both lead-acid and lithium-ion batteries can operate in cold store.
-But did you know that lead-acid batteries can lose up to 30% of energy efficiency when operating within a cold store environment?
-Lithium-ion batteries (hyperlink) on the other hand have an energy efficiency that is up to 30% higher than lead-acid, which means you can maintain the same battery performance within the cold store.
-This allows for a longer running time, and in combination with the ability to charge within the cold store thanks to our heater battery solution, the trucks are able to perform continuously throughout the shift.
+But did you know that lead-acid batteries lose a significant amount of energy when operating within a cold store environment?
+Lithium-ion batteries on the other hand lose little to no battery performance within the cold store and have an energy efficiency that is up to 30% higher than lead-acid.
+This allows for a longer running time, and in combination with the ability to charge within the cold store thanks to our battery heater solution, the trucks are able to perform continuously throughout the shift.
 Having the truck always within the cold environment prevents condensation issues that occur when entering and exiting a cold store frequently.

 The use of space in cold environments is extremely important as refrigerated air is expensive.
 Particularly in cold rooms with temperatures as low as -30°C, the space should be filled as efficiently as possible.
 Shuttle racking solutions and/or mobile racking are good ways to maximise the use of space whilst keeping throughput high.

 World-leading food producer Döhler needed a solution to store thousands of pallets with food in cold store.
 Toyota Material Handling therefore supplied a racking and shuttle solution that fit their cold store perfectly thanks to its efficient use of space.